Cyfrin/Updraft/courses/advanced-foundry/6-account-abstraction/20-system-contracts/+page.md

   3. If a paymaster was used, the `postTransaction` is called.

 ---
-### `NonceHolder` System Contract
+### `ContractDeployer` System Contract

-The `NonceHolder.sol` contract contains smart contracts that are deployed on zkSync by default.
+A system contract contains smart contracts that are deployed on zkSync by default.
 Let's take a look at one of the most important ones - `ContractDeployer`.

 - Go back to [zkSync Era Block Explorer](https://sepolia.explorer.zksync.io/)